This DIY Activated Charcoal Sugar Scrub recipe with coconut oil and essential oils will cleanse, exfoliate and moisturize skin while you bathe.

 Using activated charcoal in your homemade bath products has multiple benefits for your skin, and you can easily add it into almost any of your favorite DIY recipes.

 Here are some of my favorite activated charcoal recipes:

 - Activated Charcoal Face Mask

 - Charcoal Bath Bombs

 For this one, I’ve taken a basic, tried and true, sugar scrub recipe that is great for exfoliating and helping to soften your skin with the addition of three essential oils.
 Then I added a teaspoon of activated charcoal to help leave your skin feeling awesome.

 This Charcoal Sugar Scrub uses only natural ingredients and, yes, it will leave a black residue on your shower or tub.
 So, as you scrub with it, follow up with a good rinsing to remove any excess from both your body and the spot you’re washing in.

-Be sure to check out my free guide to choosing the right essential oils for your homemade beauty products if you want to learn how to switch up oils based on your skin type and preferences.
+Be sure to check out my free guide to choosing the right essential oils for your homemade beauty products if you want to learn how to switch up oils based on your skin type and goals.

-Now, for me, I am always upcycling glass jars so sometimes I don’t have the size a recipe calls for.
 This recipe calls for an 8-ounce jar, so if you have a 16-ounce jar like I used (you’ll see in the photos), then double the recipe.

-Detoxifying Charcoal Sugar Scrub with Essential Oils
+DIY Charcoal Sugar Scrub with Essential Oils

 - Pour the granulated sugar into a mixing bowl, breaking down or removing any clumps.